pvcraven/arcade_book/source/voice_overs.rst

 Voice-Over Talent
 =================

-Are you interested in recording a voice-over for Arcade Academy lessons?
+I'm looking for a diverse set of volunteers to do voice-over for introductory Python lessons.

-I'm looking for a variety of people to do voice-over.
-I'm creating introductory Python lessons in video and audio format.
-The videos will be hosted on YouTube.
+The videos will be hosted on YouTube with monitization turned off.
 The lessons will cover the on-line text available at:

 https://learn.arcade.academy

-The point of having multiple people to voice-overs is to have students to find instructors they identify with, to feel included in the programming community, and to realize can learn from anyone, no matter who they are.
+The point of having multiple people do voice-overs is for students find people  they identify with, to feel included in the programming community, and to realize we can learn from anyone, no matter who they are.

 Questions and Answers